 Assistance Awaits You

 Your tax professional can help you select which IRA is appropriate for you.
 Once you know which type to establish we can help you with everything from insured certificates of deposit to stocks, bonds, investment trusts and funds.
-Contact one of our CFS* Financial Advisors, Stephen Seewer, or Dennis Adams at SF Fire Credit Union, to discuss your retirement planning needs.
-They are available for no-cost, no-obligation consultations and can help determine if you are on track to hitting your savings goals.
-To make an appointment, please call our Call Center or click the handy link to the right.
+Contact our CFS* Financial Advisor, Stephen Seewer, to discuss your retirement planning needs.
+He is available for no-cost, no-obligation consultations and can help determine if you are on track to hitting your savings goals.
+To make an appointment, please call our Contact Center.

 *Non-deposit investment products and services are offered through CUSO Financial Services, L.P.
 (CFS), a registered broker-dealer (Member FINRA / SIPC) and SEC Registered Investment Advisor.
 Products offered through CFS: are not NCUA/NCUSIF or otherwise federally insured, are not guarantees or obligations of the credit union, and may involve investment risk including possible loss of principal.
 Investment Representatives are registered through CFS.
 SF Fire Credit Union has contracted with CFS to make non-deposit investment products and services available to credit union members.